Hamz-06/typescript-starter-setup/readme.md

 # Set up to test locally using docker compose
-To get started, rename the .env.example file to .env.development or .env.production
+To get started, rename the .env.xx.example file to .env.development or .env.production

 To run the app in development mode, run the following command